pdevito3/HeimGuard/README.md

 #### Database Store

-We could also have some entities that we are storing in our application database or maybe in a separate administartion boundary.
+We could also have some entities that we are storing in our application database or maybe in a separate administration boundary.
 Notice here how our permissions have a Guid as their key, but we can still get a string out of it using `Name` for our authorization attribute.

 ```c#
 using System.ComponentModel.DataAnnotations;